qwiz1/toy-robot-simulator/README.md

 Toy Robot Simulator

 ## installation
-You can run <npm start> and game will start
+You can run npm start and game will start

-  Or
+Another way:
-1. Install globally by running <npm install -g>.
+1. Install globally by running npm install -g.
-2. Execute the command <start-toy-game> in console
+2. Execute the command start-toy-game in console
 3. Let's Play.

 (Assuming node.js is already installed)